Medvedev Wins To Set Up Russia V Croatia Davis Cup Final - UrduPoint

 "It is our third final in five years, which is something exceptional, and does not happen very often," added the 33-year-old 2014 US Open champion.

-The Russians strength in depth is unquestionable with the four players all ranked in the top 30 (Rublev is 5th, Aslan Karatzev is 18th and Karen Khachanov 29th).
+The Russians strength in depth is unquestionable with four players all ranked in the top 30 (Rublev is fifth, Aslan Karatzev is 18th and Karen Khachanov 29th).

 They have lost just one rubber in the whole tournament, Rublev going down to Spanish veteran Feliciano Lopez in their first match.